rackerlabs/design-system/_docs/style/colors.md

 ## Application frame

-The application frame makes use of steel and gray bands.
+Use the steel and gray bands to construct the application frame.

 In general:

-- Use the steel band for application header and menus.
+- Use the steel band for the application header and menus.
 - Use gray 25 for body background.
 - Use gray 0 for white elements.
 - Use gray 300 for disabled text.